Full Metal Jousting: $25,000 joust

 In Season 1, Episode 4 it was revealed there would also be a $25,000 prize awarded.
 Each team was asked to nominate one member of their team, not already in the finals, who would compete prior to the final joust.

 The Black team decided on two players they felt deserved to be in the $25,000 joust, Rope Meyers and Jack Mathis.
 For their final decision they had a coin toss.
 The coach for the Black Team, Rod Walker, was asked to flip a coin, and prior to the coin toss Jack Mathis was asked to call it; he chose "tails".
 The toss was "heads", and Rope Meyers was in the $25,000 joust for the Black Team.

 The Red team decided to hold a secret ballot.
 There were two votes for David Prewitt, two votes for Josh Avery, and three votes for John Stikes who would now face Rope Meyes in the $25,000 joust for the Red Team.

 Rope Meyers won the $25,000 joust with a score of 6 to 2.

 Reception

 The show premiered on February 12, 2012 to a total of 1.9 million viewers.
-The numbers since the premiere have been stable, ranging from 1.2 million viewers to 1.7 million viewers.
+The numbers after the premiere were stable, ranging from 1.2 million viewers to 1.7 million viewers.
 The finale was reported to have drawn 1.44M viewers for a .5 share.